inexxt/GTAP2019/Description.md

           Pi-norm  : {A B : Pi-type} -> (c : A <-> B) -> Σ ℕ (λ n -> Σ ( PiFin n <-> PiFin n) (λ cc -> c <=> cn))
           ```

-  2. Then, we want to switch away from Pi, and talk about the combinators more abstractly - informally, as seqences of adjecent swaps (we'll talk about it in the next section).
+  2. Then, in the next step, we want to switch away from Pi, and talk about the combinators more abstractly - informally, as seqences of adjecent swaps (we'll talk about it in the next section).
 Such sequences are represented as elements of the `List (Fin n)` type.
   So, we'd like to have two functions

       ```agda